 But thankfully I already had the audio editing software for my podcast.
 I’m using Cyberlink Audio Director and Wave Director and I got that with my video editing software Power Director Pro so that’s allowing me to edit the clips and splice them together and create these shows and it works very similar to my video editing software so at least that wasn’t too much of a change.

 So this week I’m going to buckle down and focus exclusively on Block #1 for January.
 I have the piecing design and it’s definitely ready to go, but now I need to type up the directions, double check my cutting instructions, and get it all formatted together and ready for Josh to edit.
 Did I mention that was another job Josh does for me?
-He’s the text editor, at least he’s the first person to see the patterns, then I’ll hand it to Dad and he’ll double check all of my math and cutting and then usually I know it’s pretty solid and ready to go.
+He’s the text editor, at least he’s the first person to see the patterns, then I’ll hand it to our full time piecer employee and they’ll double check all of my math and cutting and then usually I know it’s pretty solid and ready to go.

 So I’m really needing to get these quilting designs nailed down.
 When I design the quilting for my sampler quilts, I always design the blocks first, then I design the quilting designs on top and that way it has a very cohesive look so you don’t end up with like – here’s a really dense design in one corner and then you never have that design in the rest of the quilt.
 That looks really unbalanced and samplers are tricky anyway because you have such a mesh of different styles and types of blocks.

 So designing this is a process, it just takes time and it’s just one of those things that you have to slow down and take your time and I just haven’t felt that I had that block of space so I’m hoping around Thanksgiving I’ll be able to kick kind of back a little bit and sit down with that piece of paper at the kitchen table with a cup of tea.
 That’s my favorite thing to design.
 I favorite place to design because I have a bright front window there and I can just sit back with a cup of tea and start working on that design and relax into it.